Do you find your dog’s blood tests confusing? Or wonder how useful they are?

 Dr Kidd views lab tests as one of several “team members” monitoring your dog’s health.

-As he became more and more confident with his holistic procedures and protocols, he relied more and more on these testing methods outside of conventional veterinary medicine.
+As he became more confident with his holistic procedures and protocols, he relied more and more on these testing methods outside of conventional veterinary medicine.

-And in Dr Kidd’s view, the most important test that you can do is just you, the owner – the person who knows your dog best of all – simply observing your dog!
+And in Dr Kidd’s view, the most important test that you can do is simply observing your dog!
+After all, you know your dog the best.